Here we go again.

 The next steps will be to prepare a brief for external landscape consultants which will go out to tender in the new year with an expectation that the preferred bidder will complete an initial draft of the study in spring 2015.
 Once this initial stage is completed the draft will proceed through the standard council procedures before being adopted as supplementary planning guidance.
 This will ensure it carries weight in policy terms and can be used to inform and defend the Council’s decisions.

-Bravo I say.
-Interestingly of course there seems no scope for discussion here as to the actual merits of wind turbines as significant sources of UK electricity.
+Interestingly though, there seems no scope for discussion here as to the actual merits of wind turbines as significant sources of UK electricity.
 What does one of the foremost thinkers on this, Dieter Helm, Professor of Energy Policy at Oxford University think?
 Click here for a recent article on his thoughts on Scotland’s Dash for Wind.
-Or here for Sir Simon Jenkins’ (Chairman of the National Trust) thoughts on the recent explosion of inappropriate rural developments.

 I bought a camera.
 And made a film.
 Click here for more.